Ayush19-01/GCI-Ansible-User/README.md

 # GCI-Ansible-User
 ### How to create user with this Ansible Role

-___The playbook file in this repo is a demo file, just to run the role, the role exists inside
+___The playbook file in this repo is a demo file, just to run the role, the role exists inside sample.users___

 1. Download or clone the repository.